 The Grand Illusion

 But today as he looks at the painting, he sees something different, something he's never before entertained.
 The Buddhists or the Hindus (he can’t remember which one) assert that this is all Illusion, this so-called life.
 All is Maya.
 And this means that whatever significance we ascribe to earthly things is those scales falling from the eyes.
 Vainglory gives way to illumination.
 And he can buy this philosophy, as the artists—the good ones, at least—are impelled by something deeper, something more.
-Something ineffable and eternal and fragile as flame.
+Something ineffable, eternal, and fragile as flame.
 But today, a new thought appears.
 What if all that we see is completely subjective to ourselves alone?
 Meaning, what one sees is not what anyone else sees.
 At all.
 When he looks in the mirror, he sees the familiar reflection.
-Amended, of course, by the years, but the recognition is there.
+Amended of course by the years, but the recognition is there.
 And he's even done a few self-portraits.
 But what if what he sees exists in his mind alone?
 (And what if no one else will ever see it?)
-Like the Mona Lisa, he can describe it in detail.
-He can paint a copy and show it to someone else, but there's no guarantee they'll see it as he does, at all.
-Maybe they see a hedgerow or a hedgehog or a houseplant or a hallucination.
+Like the Mona Lisa.
+He can describe it in detail.
+He can paint a copy and show it to someone else, but there's no guarantee they'll see it as he does—at all.
+Maybe they'll see a hedgerow or a hedgehog or a houseplant or a hallucination.
 But when they describe it to him, he hears it through his perspective.
 It echoes the Mona Lisa, and the world remains intact.

 He walks to the mirror.
 What he sees is a man (young-ish), handsome (sort of), in command of himself (so he thinks).
-But they see someone else.
+But they all see someone else.
 Someone old, wrinkled, decrepit, diffident, unfortunate, on his way to being forgotten.
 In fact, he's forgotten seconds after being seen.
-Then, the question arises again: what if we can never see the same things or hear the same things as anyone else?
+Then the question arises again.
+What if we can never see the same things or hear the same things as anyone else?
 But our curse is to think that we can.

 (This is from Kunundrum's upcoming book, UTOPIA—short stories, poems, & essays.)